conduktor/conduktor-docs/docs/gateway/concepts/index.md

 Interceptors combine with each other in 3 different ways to create very powerful interactions and solve many interesting use-cases:  **Chaining**, **Targeting** & **Overriding**.

 **Interceptor Chaining** lets you deploy multiple interceptors (using different names) with different purpose, where each interceptor performs its action sequentially and independently, and pass its result to the next.
+The order of execution is determined by the priority of each interceptor.
+Lower numbers gets executed first.
 ![chaining](img/interceptors.png)

 **Interceptor Targeting** lets you define which Kafka Clients (ultimately resolved as Service Accounts) must be affected by those interceptors.
-There are multiple ways to configure the scope of an interceptors.
+There are 4 targeting scopes available: Global, VirtualCluster, Group & ServiceAccount.
 Check the Reference Documentation for more details.
 ````yaml
 # This interceptors only triggers for service account 'sa-clickstream'
 ---